Vakhtang VI

-Vakhtang VI (ვახტანგ VI), also known as Vakhtang the Scholar, Vakhtang the Lawgiver and Ḥosaynqolī Khan (حسینقلی خان; 15 September 1675 – 26 March 1737), was a Georgian monarch (mepe) of the royal Bagrationi dynasty.
+Vakhtang VI (Note: Among Georgians, he was also known as Vakhtang the Scholar or Vakhtang the Lawgiver, due to his contributions to the Georgian legal code, while Persians also called him Ḥosaynqolī Khan) (ვახტანგ VI, 15 September 1675 – 26 March 1737) was a Georgian monarch (mepe) of the royal Bagrationi dynasty.
 He ruled the East Georgian Kingdom of Kartli as a vassal of Safavid Persia from 1716 to 1724.
-One of the most important and extraordinary statesman of early 18th-century Georgia, he is known as a notable legislator, scholar, critic, translator and poet.
+One of the most important and extraordinary statesmen of early 18th-century Georgia, he is known as a notable legislator, scholar, critic, translator and poet.
 His reign was eventually terminated by the Ottoman invasion following the disintegration of Safavid Persia, which forced Vakhtang into exile in the Russian Empire.
-Vakhtang was unable to get the tsar's support for his kingdom and instead had to permanently stay with his northern neighbors for his own safety.
+Vakhtang was unable to get the tsar's support for his kingdom and instead had to permanently stay with his northern neighbours for his own safety.
 On his way to a diplomatic mission sanctioned by Empress Anna, he fell ill and died in southern Russia in 1737, never reaching Georgia.